Tips for Behavioral Interviews

 - Have five or six scenarios in mind before the interview; many scenarios are applicable to a variety of questions that might be asked.
 For instance, a scenario that depicts problem solving skills might also be used to answer inquiries about conflict resolution, communication skills, creativity, or group work.
 Even if the interviewer doesn't use behavioral questions, use these stories to support your answers to more general questions.
 Statements are forgotten long before stories.

 - Avoid overly personal scenarios in answering the questions.
-Try to glean examples from the world of work or school.
+Try to glean examples from the world of work, classes, volunteerism, or co-curricular activities.

 - While interviewing, you are marketing yourself; most of the scenarios you choose should be scenarios that portray you positively.
 Include positive results in your response, even if those results are simply that you learned from the situation and did not repeat the same mistake again.